Cordran Side Effects

 Generic name: flurandrenolide topical

 Note: This document contains side effect information about flurandrenolide topical.
-Some of the dosage forms listed on this page may not apply to the brand name Cordran.
+Some dosage forms listed on this page may not apply to the brand name Cordran.

 Along with its needed effects, flurandrenolide topical (the active ingredient contained in Cordran) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.